Subtitles: Subtitles for the deaf or hard-of-hearing (SDH)

 DVDs for the U.S. market now sometimes have three forms of English subtitles: SDH subtitles; English subtitles, helpful for viewers who may not be hearing impaired but whose first language may not be English (although they are usually an exact transcript and not simplified); and closed caption data that is decoded by the end-user's closed caption decoder.
 Most anime releases in the U.S. only include translations of the original material as subtitles; therefore, SDH subtitles of English dubs ("dubtitles") are uncommon.

 High-definition disc media (HD DVD, Blu-ray Disc) uses SDH subtitles as the sole method because technical specifications do not require HD to support line 21 closed captions.
 Some Blu-ray Discs, however, are said to carry a closed caption stream that only displays through standard-definition connections.
 Many HDTVs allow the end-user to customize the captions, including the ability to remove the black band.

 Song lyrics are not always captioned, as additional copyright permissions may be required to reproduce the lyrics on-screen as part of the subtitle track.
 In October 2015, major studios and Netflix were sued over this practice, citing claims of false advertising (as the work is henceforth not completely subtitled) and civil rights violations (under California's Unruh Civil Rights Act, guaranteeing equal rights for people with disabilities).
 Judge Stephen Victor Wilson dismissed the suit in September 2016, ruling that allegations of civil rights violations did not present evidence of intentional discrimination against viewers with disabilities, and that allegations over misrepresenting the extent of subtitles "fall far short of demonstrating that reasonable consumers would actually be deceived as to the amount of subtitled content provided, as there are no representations whatsoever that all song lyrics would be captioned, or even that the content would be 'fully' captioned."

-Use by hearing people for convenience
+Use by hearing people

-Although same-language subtitles and captions are produced primarily with the deaf and hard-of-hearing in mind, many others use them for convenience.
-Subtitles are increasingly popular among younger viewers for improved understanding and faster comprehension.
-Subtitles allow viewers to understand dialogue that is poorly enunciated, delivered quietly, in unfamiliar dialects, or spoken by background characters.
+Although same-language subtitles and captions are produced primarily with the deaf and hard-of-hearing in mind, many others use them for convenience (the curb cut effect), or to understand unclear dialogue.
 A 2021 UK survey found that 80% of viewers between 18 and 25 regularly used subtitles, while less than a quarter of those between 56 and 75 did.